 Ongoing research is being done in several areas of oral cancer at many university hospitals, medical centers and other institutions nationwide.
 Each year more is learned about the deadly disease.
 Current research is being done in the areas of DNA changes, gene therapy, new chemotherapy agents and radiotherapy methods, tumor growth factors, and vaccines.

-Work is being done with the p53 gene and Human Papilloma Virus (HPV) DNA.
+Work is being done with the p53 gene and HPV DNA.
 Tests are being formed to detect p53 alterations, allowing for early detection of oral and oropharyngeal tumors.
 Tests are also being conducted for detection of HPV DNA in cells for earlier diagnosis of other forms of cancer.

 Research in reversing DNA changes in oral cancer as a treatment is being conducted.
 Clinical trials involving p53 and its replacement with a normal gene to restore normal function to the cells currently are being conducted.
 Gene therapies to disrupt HPV replication also are being developed.
 Another type of therapy involves new genes being added to cancer genes to make them more susceptible to a particular type of drug in treating the particular type of cancer.

 New drugs are being developed that are more effective against advanced oral cancer.
 Intraarterial chemotherapy (injection of drugs into the arteries feeding the cancer) is being tested in conjunction with radiation therapy.
 Advances in intralesional chemotherapy are being made.
 New methods are also being developed in radiotherapy that will reduce side effects and tissue/organ destruction.